ffretv/ffretv/README.md

 *All my 0.28 projects are now DEPRECATED!
 While you may use them, I will rarely update them as 29.1 has a better feature set now with ffretv.
 A new setup introduced in 2016 allowed me to apply my "No WebKit" updated perfect.
 The new setup included a new method to pull progdetails instead of depending on mythbrowser.
 That solved a problem in the future a LOT.
 Thanks to upstream makes 29.X enough reason to move to 29.1+.
 So far I dont see a downside.

-*Once I get the basic setup here like I want it, I will start bringing in and testing my other projects.
-I will create them respectivaly as branches here.*
-Git Commentary:
-*I can already tell now that I'm serious about learning the full git system, this is going to save me a huge amount of data and time in the future.
-It's a pretty sweet IDE like system, with intergrated deduplication-like storage, recovory/reverts from commits/branching and lots more, and yeah I know whom made it orginally.
-Still its a great setup and I'm glad to FINALLY BE using it better.*